Boone's Lick Saltworks

 In 1804, explorers Lewis and Clark reported the presence of many saltwater springs in the area that now comprises Howard, Cooper and Saline counties.
 Wildlife such as deer, elk and bison gathered around these springs to lick the salt from the ground.
 The largest of these salt springs was the Boone's Lick.

 In pioneer times, salt was indispensable for preserving meat and tanning hides.
-The countryside around this salt spring was considered ideal for settlement and by 1810 had acquired the name "Boone's Lick Country."
+The countryside around these salt springs was considered ideal for settlement and by 1810 had acquired the name "Boone's Lick Country."
 For many years, it was the primary destination of pioneers moving west.

 The famous frontiersman Daniel Boone is often credited with discovering the lick.
 However, his son Nathan made it clear in an 1851 interview that it was he and his brother Daniel Morgan Boone, and not their father, who were associated with the lick.
 As early as 1797, the Spanish government in St. Louis awarded explorer James Mackay a land grant of 400 arpents (338 acres) around the salt lick, although the U.S. government later denied his claim for many years.

 In 1805, the Boone brothers formed a partnership with James and Jesse Morrison to produce salt.
 Salt production was a labor-intensive project.
 Brine water was poured into iron kettles and heated to boiling on a stone furnace.
 As the water evaporated, salt crystallized in the bottom of the kettle.
 Approximately 250 to 300 gallons of brine water produced a bushel of salt.

 The operation grew from eight men laboring over one furnace and 40 kettles to 20 men operating two furnaces handling 60 kettles each.
 About 30 bushels of salt were produced a day and were shipped by keelboat on the Missouri River to St. Louis, where it sold for $2.50 per bushel.
 So much timber was cut to fuel the salt furnaces that wood had to be brought in from as far as 4 miles away.